Galactic magnetic fields I. Theoretical model and scaling relations: Scaling relations

 \section{Scaling relations}

 We now derive scaling relations for key turbulence and magnetic quantities.
 These can be obtained using straightforward algebra, but we have provided the link to a tool which facilitates this in Section~\ref{sec:model}.
-More specifically, we present values of the power law exponents, though expressions for the proportionality coefficients can also be derived if needed.
+We focus on the power law exponents, but a sample calculation of the proportionality coefficients is provided in Sec.~\ref{sec:coef}.
 Adjustable parameters $\zeta$, $\psi$, $C_\alpha$, $K$ and $\beta$ are assumed to be constant or to vary weakly between galaxies, so the exponents do not depend on them.
 We set $A_1=A_2\equiv A$ for simplicity and restrict our analysis to the asymptotic cases $\Mach\ll A$ and $\Mach\gg A$, so that $w$ can be replaced, respectively, by $c\sound$ or $u$ in equation~\eqref{h}, but we comment on the regime $\Mach\approx A$ in Section~\ref{sec:transonic}.

 To obtain scaling relations for $b\ani$ and $\mean{B}$, additional approximations are necessary.
 In equation~\eqref{b_ani_noUz} for $b\ani$, we assume that $q\Omega\tau/2 \ll 1$.
 This condition is likely satisfied in the Solar Neighbourhood, for example, where $q\Omega\tau\approx0.14$ assuming $\Omega=27.5\kmskpc$, $q=1$ and $\tau=5\Myr$ \citep{Hollins+17,Chamandy+Shukurov20}.
 Equation~\eqref{b_ani_noUz} then simplifies to